awsdocs/amazon-redshift-management-guide/doc_source/configure-odbc-connection.md

      ```

 **Important**
 When you have finished installing the drivers, configure them for use on your system\.
-For more information on driver configuration, see [Configure the ODBC driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.
+For more information on driver configuration, see [Use an ODBC driver manager to configure the driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.

 ## Install the Amazon Redshift ODBC driver on macOS X<a name="install-odbc-driver-mac"></a>